Health & Biohacking

 - creatine monohydrate

-- micronised (better mixing)
+- micronised (better dispersion)

 What I like